plone/volto/docs/source/developer-guidelines/testing.md

 ## Add addons via environment variable (for testing purposes)

-Quite often, you need different configurations and enabling components (eg. for testing purposes).
+Sometimes, you need to enable different configurations and enable optional components (eg. for testing purposes).
 You can use the `ADDONS` environment variable to define them.
-These addons do not have the capacity to install dependencies (as opposed to properly defined addons), but all the rest of the addon features work as expected.

     ADDONS=test-addon,test-addon2 yarn start

+See [Addons via environment variables](../configuration/environmentvariables.md) for more information.

 ## Developing Cypress tests